rpallai/flatpak-pt/README.md

 ## Set the "PT7HOME" environment variable
 This step is required for ptaplayer which is a javaws applet used by web assessments.
-The applet works pretty well with different versions/spins of Java.
+This applet works pretty well with different versions/spins of Java.

 `$ echo "export PT7HOME=~/.local/share/flatpak/app/com.cisco.PacketTracer-71/current/active/files" >>~/.bashrc`